 We all know how to wash our hands... don't we?
 It might seem like a pretty obvious task but actually, most of us are probably not doing it when we should be or as well as we should!

-Whilst that might sound pretty filthy to most of us, new scientific research seems to suggest that those non-washers may actually be on to something.
+However, there is other scientific research that seems to suggest that those non-washers may actually be on to something.

-Official NHS guidelines may recommend hand washing for approximately 15-30 seconds – the amount of time it takes to sing Happy Birthday twice – but you might not need to wash your hands as frequently as you think!
+Official NHS guidelines may recommend hand washing for approximately 20 seconds – the amount of time it takes to sing Happy Birthday twice – but you might not need to wash your hands as frequently as you think, claim some doctors.

 A study by Doctor Justin Sonnenburg and his wife Doctor Erica Sonnenburg at the Stanford School of Medicine in America has shown that over-cleaning eliminates good healthy bacteria from our guts.